Harry Augustus Garfield: Early life

-Harry Augustus Garfield was born on October 11, 1863, in Hiram, Ohio to future President (then General in the Union Army) James A. Garfield and First Lady Lucretia Garfield.
+Harry Augustus Garfield was born on October 11, 1863, in Hiram, Ohio, to future President (then General in the Union Army) James A. Garfield and First Lady Lucretia Garfield.
 His mother named him in May 1864 after two of James Garfield's friends.
 His father called him "little Chickamauga" because he was born shortly after the Battle of Chickamauga.
 He went by the nickname of "Hal".

 Garfield attended public school, a private academy and was tutored at home.
-In 1879, he was sent to St. Paul's School in Concord, New Hampshire, but at the beginning of his final year he moved to Washington, D.C. to be taught by a private tutor at the White House.
-At the age of 17 he and his 15-year-old brother James Rudolph Garfield watched in horror as their father was shot down by assassin Charles Guiteau.
+In 1876 the family moved to what is now the James A. Garfield National Historic Site in Mentor, Ohio, and in 1879 he was sent to St. Paul's School in Concord, New Hampshire.
+At the beginning of his final year at St. Paul's he moved to Washington, D.C. to be taught by a private tutor at the White House.

+At the age of 17 he and his 15-year-old brother James Rudolph Garfield watched in horror as their father was shot by Charles Guiteau.
+The president died from infections related to his wounds after two months.

 Garfield graduated from Williams College in 1885 with a Bachelor of Arts degree.
 At Williams, he was a member of Alpha Delta Phi.
 He went on to study law at Columbia Law School, spending his second year reading law at All Souls College in Oxford and the Inns Court in London.